duyduong/SwiftUICores/README.md

 THIS LIST IS EASY, CHECK IT OFF ONE-BY-ONE BABY! ✔️ ✔️ ✔️

- - [ ] Open the project in Xcode and add features to SwiftUIMvvm
+ - [ ] Open the project in Xcode and add features to SwiftUICores
  - [ ] Make sure you are using Swift 5 (Edit > Convert > To Current Swift Syntax…)
  - [ ] Fix all build errors and warnings, add tests (yes really)
  - [ ] Add a screenshot or AT LEAST some picture below in this README